amient/kafka-metrics/README.md

     ./instance/build/bin/stop-kafka-metrics-instance.sh ./instance/build/conf

 <a name="usage-discovery">
-## Metrics Discovery Usage
+## Cluster Discovery Tool
 </a>

-Metrics Discovery module can be used for generating configs and dashboards for existing Kafka Clusters.
-It uses Zookeeper Client and generates Grafana dashboards into the local instance and configurations into the STDOUT.
+Metrics Discovery tool can be used for generating configs and dashboards for existing Kafka Clusters.
+It uses Zookeeper Client and generates Grafana dashboards as json files and configurations for other Kafka Metrics modules into the STDOUT.
 The output configuration can be piped into one of the runtime modules, e.g. InfluxDBLoader or Metrics Agent.
 It is a Java Application and first has to be built with the following command:

     ./gradlew :discovery:build